rstrotmann/nif/README.md

 ## Installation

-You can install the development version of `nif` like so:
+You can install the development version of `nif` like this:

 ``` r
 devtools::install_github("rstrotmann/nif", build_vignettes=TRUE)